 The objectives of this Course are to provide you with and understanding of:

-- The people threats facing organizations and the importance of a security culture
+- The people threats facing organisations and the importance of a security culture

 - Practical people controls, including employment contracts, service contracts, codes of conduct and acceptable use policies

-- Access controls, including authentication and authorization, passwords, tokens and biometrics
+- Access controls, including authentication and authorisation, passwords, tokens and biometrics

 - The importance of data ownership, privacy; access points, identification and authentication mechanisms, and information classification

-- How organizations can raise security awareness and the different approaches to deliver security-related training
+- How organisations can raise security awareness and the different approaches to deliver security-related training

 We welcome all feedback and suggestions - please contact us at firstname.lastname@example.org if you are unsure about where to start or if would like help getting started.